-If your lung arteries become blocked by a blood clot, you may experience high blood pressure in your lungs.
-As a result, your heart pumps harder than usual.
-When your heart is continually overworked, it may enlarge, and it may eventually fail to perform.
-A large pulmonary embolism can cause your lungs and heart to fail.
-Fortunately, your chances of surviving a pulmonary embolism increase when your physician can diagnose and treat your condition quickly.
+A patient may experience High Blood Pressure in the lungs, if lung arteries get blocked by a blood clot.
+As a result, the heart pumps tougher than usual.
+When the heart is regularly overworked, it may enlarge, and it may eventually fail to perform.
+Thus, a large pulmonary embolism may result in heart stops functioning.
+Fortunately, the possibility of living a pulmonary embolism increases once your physician can diagnose and treat the condition quickly.

-The symptoms you feel can depend on the location and size of your blood clot.
+The symptoms you feel can depend on the site and size of your blood clot.
 Shortness of breath is the most common symptom.
-Other symptoms include rapid breathing; anxiety and restlessness; chest pain, which might extend into your shoulder, arm, neck, and jaw; coughing or spitting up blood; feeling lightheaded or fainting; and having a rapid heartbeat.
+Other symptoms include.

 - Chest x-ray